Hiking and walking through Las Alpujarras

 The lower path, Acequia Baja, leads to the Mecina River, which winds its way along the valley in the shade of the chestnut woods.

 This is a short route with a gentle incline, dominated by the aqueduct which runs parallel to the path.
-After less than two kilometres you will reach the source of the aqueduct in the Mecina River, and this marks th end of the route.
+After less than two kilometres you will reach the source of the water channel in the Mecina Bombaron River, and this marks the end of the route.

 La Salud - Yegen